 Canopy Worsted is a little bit lighter in weight than Terra, Road to China Worsted and Organik.
-When knitting sweaters -- and we think Canopy Worsted is a perfect sweater yarn! -- or an item where we want good definition and structure we like to knit it at a gauge between 20-22 sts/4 inches.
-If we’re doing something where we want drape -- a scarf or cowl, for instance, we loosen it up a bit and sometimes even knit it as loose as 16 sts/4".
-Canopy Worsted is an incredibly versatile yarn gauge-wise -- but ultimately it is up to you to find the drape and knitted fabric you like best!
+When knitting sweaters or an item where we want good definition and structure we like to knit it at a gauge between 20-22 sts/4 inches.
+If we’re doing something where we want drape — a scarf or cowl, for instance, we loosen it up a bit and sometimes even knit it as loose as 16 sts/4″.
+Canopy Worsted is an incredibly versatile yarn gauge-wise — but ultimately it is up to you to find the drape and knitted fabric you like best!

-Like all of the Fibre Company Yarns -- especially, as you can well imagine, Canopy Fingering -- Canopy Worsted has a decent alpaca content, which, as we have said before, adds a ton of softness, drape and warmth.
+Like all of the Fibre Co. yarns, Canopy Worsted has a decent alpaca content, which, as we have said before, adds a ton of softness, drape and warmth.
 The merino adds warmth and softness as well, but also has a little more “memory”, so depending on the application, the final fabric can have a lot of structure.
 The bamboo, unique to the Canopy lines, ads a wonderful sheen and drape to the yarn, and produces a unique subtle heathery dye effect due to the application and type of dyes used.

 One pattern that shows off the versatility of Canopy Worsted is the newly published and popular 5th Avenue Scarf (ravel it!) by Margaux Pena (aka tentenknits).
 We have always been a big fan of Margaux, and love seeing her and Patricia of Patricia’s Yarns, in person at TNNA and the Sheep & Wool Festivals and were doubly excited when Margaux showed us her new scarf at Rhinebeck.

 The 5th Avenue scarf is a perfect accessory for fall and winter, as it provides the warmth of a full-size scarf with a multitude of styling options.
-We love it both ways, either draped around the neck in a big loop or as shown below wrapped a few times around the neck.
-Kate was the passenger in a long drive this past Thanksgiving weekend and is in the middle of some projects that either require a lot of thinking or adjusting charts in excel as she knits, or some other element that makes them not so great for a car ride, so she cast on for her very own 5th Avenue Scarf in Palm Blud, a very light blue.
-She is already a few skeins in and totally in love, so hopes to finish by this weekend!
+We love it both ways, either draped around the neck in a big loop wrapped a few times around the neck.
+I was the passenger in a long drive this past Thanksgiving weekend and am in the middle of some projects that either require a lot of thinking or adjusting charts in excel as I knit, so I cast on for her very own 5th Avenue Scarf in Palm Bud, a very light blue.
+I am already a few skeins in and totally in love, so hopes to finish by this weekend!